Marley0523/gmod.github.io/wiki/ParameciumDB.md

 # <span id="ParameciumDB" class="mw-headline">ParameciumDB</span>

-ParameciumDB is maintained by two people, [Linda Sperling](User:Sperling "User:Sperling") and Olivier Arnaiz at the
+ParameciumDB is maintained by two people, [Linda Sperling](User%3ASperling "User%3ASperling") and Olivier Arnaiz at the
 <a href="http://www.cgm.cnrs-gif.fr/version_gb/index_gb.html"
 class="external text" rel="nofollow">Centre de Genetique Moleculaire</a>,
 a part of the